tammet/jsfol/README.md

 where `_:crtd_1` and `_:crtd_2` are new symbols not occurring anywhere else, corresponding to the *blank nodes* of JSON-LD and RDF.
-The blank nodes behave similarly to the existentially quantified variables, converted to the *skolem functions* by the clausification algorithms used by resolution theorem provers.
+The blank nodes behave similarly to the outermost existentially quantified variables, converted to the *skolem constants* by the clausification algorithms.

 The following JSON-LD example containing *blank nodes*